-This project gives you the opportunity to make a contribution to species conservation work as a voluntary helper and devote yourself to vulnerable whale sharks in the Maldives.
+This project gives you the opportunity to make a contribution to species conservation work as a voluntary helper and devote yourself to endangered whale sharks in the Maldives.
 You will get a unique insight into the natural paradise of the Maldives as part of a team of international volunteers, and are bound to have an unforgettable experience.
 Are you enthusiastic about species conservation?
 Do you want to experience the beauty of nature?
 Then take this opportunity to contribute to this special project in one of the most outstanding places on earth.

 Located at the heart of the Indian Ocean, the islands of the Maldives are an excellent habitat for the largest fish on earth: the whale shark.
 The Maldives is almost the only place on earth where they can be observed year round.
-They face a growing number of threats and are now considered a vulnerable species: Finning, pollution affecting the natural ecosystems of the coral reef, accidents involving boats and uncontrolled tourism are the four main dangers facing the whale shark around the world.
+They face a growing number of threats and are now considered an endangered species: Finning, pollution affecting the natural ecosystems of the coral reef, accidents involving boats and uncontrolled tourism are the four main dangers facing the whale shark around the world.
 Get involved as a volunteer on the heavenly islands of the Maldives and help protect these fascinating animals!

 All applicants must be 18 or over, have a good level of English and be a confident swimmer, as your role will involve swimming with whale sharks.